Nina Holden: Recognition

 In association with the 2021 Breakthrough Prizes, Holden was awarded one of three 2021 Maryam Mirzakhani New Frontiers Prizes, for early-career achievements by a woman mathematician.
 The citation reads: "for work in random geometry, particularly on Liouville Quantum Gravity as a scaling limit of random triangulations."
 The particular work refers to her joint work with Xin Sun on the convergence of uniform triangulations under a conformal embedding.
 The other two winners of the prize were Urmila Mahadev and Lisa Piccirillo.
+In 2023, she was a recipient of the Rollo Davidson Prize, and in the following year, she was awarded the EMS Prize "for her profound contributions to probability theory and its applications to statistical physics, including results linking Liouville quantum gravity, the Schramm-Loewner evolution, and random triangulations".